carlosedp/lbconfig-operator/Readme.md

 The sample manifests for LoadBalancer instances and backends are in `./config/samples` folder.

+## Adding new Providers

+* Create a package directory at `controllers/backend` with provider name
+* Create the provider code with CRUD matrix of functions implementing the `Provider` interface
+* Create the test file using Ginkgo
+* Add the new package to be loaded by the [`controllers/backend/backend_loader/backend_loader.go`](controllers/backend/backend_loader/backend_loader.go) as an `_` import

 ## Planned Features

 * Add Multiple backends (not in priority order)